Grapefruit is one of the most popular citrus fruits.

 - Relieving insomnia.
 People suffering from this condition should drink one glass of grapefruit juice before going to sleep.

 - Relieving inflammation caused by inflammatory disorders such as rheumatoid arthritis and lupus.

-- And last but not least, grapefruit contains fat burning enzymes that are instrumental in promoting weight loss.
+- And last but not least, grapefruit contains fat-burning enzymes that are instrumental in promoting weight loss.

 Grapefruit can be classified as one of nature’s medicines, as it is instrumental in addressing various diseases.

-Grapefruit has anti-cancer properties which can help prevent and help treat certain types of cancer.
+Grapefruit has anti-cancer properties that can help prevent and help treat certain types of cancer.
 A recent study conducted at UCLA and Zhongshan University in China concluded that a beneficial plant compound found in grapefruit, known as naringenin, helped repair DNA in human prostate cancer cells.

 It should be noted, however, that grapefruit does interact with certain medications.
 This is due to the fact that grapefruit interferes in the absorption of certain medications.
 If you are taking medications, consult your health professional before consuming grapefruits or grapefruit extracts.